mversluys/premake-ghp/README.md

 Import this module by placing it somewhere in the premake search path and then use require to import it.

-    require 'package'
+    require 'github-package'

 ## Using packages

-To include a dependent project, import it your premake5.lua file using the package_import keyword.
+To include a dependent project, import it your premake5.lua file using the package_import function.

-    package_import {
-        'madler/zlib' = 'v1.2.8'
-    }
+    package_import('madler/zlib', 'v1.2.8')

 This imports the repository named zlib from the organization madler and uses the release named v1.2.8.

 To add the include path of the package in your project

-    package_includedirs { 'madler/zlib' }
+    package_includedirs 'madler/zlib'

 To link the library created by the project

-    package_links { 'madler/zlib' }
+    package_links 'madler/zlib'

 As a convenience you can get the includedirs and links from the package in one command.

-    package_use { 'madler/zlib' }
+    package_use 'madler/zlib'

 ## Creating packages

-If it's a repository on GitHub, it could already be a package.

-A package can contain a premake5-package.lua file that should return a snippet of lua that will be executed to create a project when needed.
+A package is a repository that contains a premake5-package.lua file at it's root.
+The file wil be executed when the package is imported.

 There are some additional premake direcives available which are used to handle assets associated with the release and to declare what this package exports.